Françoise d'Aubigné, Marquise de Maintenon: Uncrowned queen of France

-Secret marriage to Louis XIV
+Morganatic marriage to Louis XIV

 Madame de Maintenon sitting in silk and wearing discreet but rich robes.

 "Madame de Maintenon knows how to love.
 There would be great pleasure in being loved by her," said the king, Louis XIV.
 He probably asked her to become his mistress at that time.
-Though she later claimed she didn't yield to his advances ("Nothing is so clever as to conduct one's self irreproachably,") the king spent much of his spare time with the royal governess by the late 1670s, discussing politics, economics, and religion.
+Though she later claimed she did not yield to his advances ("Nothing is so clever as to conduct one's self irreproachably,") the king spent much of his spare time with the royal governess by the late 1670s, discussing politics, economics, and religion.
 After the death of Marie-Thérèse, Françoise married Louis in a private ceremony by François de Harlay de Champvallon, archbishop of Paris.
 It is believed that in attendance were Père la Chaise, the king's confessor, the Marquis de Montchevreuil, the Chevalier de Forbin and Alexandre Bontemps, a valet with whom the groom was very close.
-Owing to the disparity in their social status, the marriage was morganatic, meaning that Madame de Maintenon wasn't openly acknowledged as the king's wife and didn't become queen.
+Owing to the disparity in their social status, the marriage was morganatic, meaning that Madame de Maintenon was not openly acknowledged as the king's wife and did not become queen.
 No official documentation of the marriage exists, but that it took place is nevertheless accepted by historians.
 Biographers have dated the wedding to 9 October 1683 or January 1684.

 In his memoirs, the duc de Saint-Simon (himself only a boy at the time of the event) wrote the following:

 "But what is very certain and very true, is, that some time after the return of the King from Fontainebleau, and in the midst of the winter that followed the death of the Queen (posterity will with difficulty believe it, although perfectly true and proved), Père de la Chaise, confessor of the King, said mass at the dead of night in one of the King's cabinets at Versailles.
 Bontemps, governor of Versailles, chief valet on duty, and the most confidential of the four, was present at this mass, at which the monarch and La Maintenon were married in presence of Harlay, Archbishop of Paris, as diocesan, of Louvois (both of whom drew from the King a promise that he would never declare this marriage), and of Montchevreuil...